rtx9/kITchen_Knife/KIIT-v2-PYTHON/imap2whats.md

-# First, you will need to register as a WhatsApp Business API client to use the API.
+##### First, you will need to register as a WhatsApp Business API client to use the API.
 You can do this by visiting the WhatsApp Business API website and filling out the registration form.
-# Change file extension from .md to py and remove the instruction lines to use code
+##### Change file extension from .md to py and remove the instruction lines to use code

 Once you have registered and been approved as a client, you will need to obtain your API credentials, including your API key and API secret.

 Next, install the whatsapp and imaplib Python libraries using pip:

-      '''pip install whatsapp imaplib'''
+      pip install whatsapp imaplib

 Import the necessary libraries and classes in your Python script: